 I love using this adjustable measuring cup (affiliate link) for thick foods like mayo (also great for peanut butter!).
 You can see if there are any air pockets in the side and it's easy to push the mayo out of the cup without having to scrape any off the sides.

-You can serve the salad right away or chill for at least 1 hour for the best flavor!
+You can serve the salad right away, or, chill for at least 1 hour for the best flavor!

 Tips and tricks

-- Check over the dried cranberries before adding them to the salad; if you see any cranberries that have formed large clumps, break them apart before adding them to the salad.
+- Check over the dried cranberries before adding them to the salad; if you see any cranberries that have formed large clumps, break them apart before adding them to the cranberry chicken salad.
 The cranberries are sticky and don't break apart easily once mixed in with the salad.

 - Be sure to taste the salad after mixing; if you think it needs it, you can add a bit more lemon, mustard, salt and/or pepper to suit your tastes!